smokenetwork/smoked/doc/building.md

 We ship a Dockerfile.
 This builds both common node type binaries.

     git clone https://github.com/smokenetwork/smoked
-    cd steem
+    cd smoke
     docker build -t smoke/smoked .

 ## Building on Ubuntu 16.04

-For Ubuntu 16.04 users, after installing the right packages with `apt` Steem will build out of the box without further effort:
+For Ubuntu 16.04 users, after installing the right packages with `apt` Smoke will build out of the box without further effort:

     # Required packages